KristofferC/TimerOutputs.jl/README.md

 time_test()

-# a function version with `do` syntax for exception safety
+# exception safe
 function i_will_throw()
-    timeit(to, "throwing") do
+    @timeit to "throwing" do
         sleep(0.5)
         throw(error("this is fine..."))
         print("nope")